cloudflare/cloudflare-docs/content/analytics/faq/web-analytics/index.md

 ### Can I use the same JS Snippet for a different domain?

-No. However, if the root domain is the same, you can use the same site tag.
-For example, if you have provided us a hostname `example.com` when registering a site, you can use the JS snippet from that site for `abc.example.com` and `def.example.com` since they use the same root domain.
-When payload gets sent to the beacon endpoint, we validate the hostname with postfix matching, so if your domain shares the same root domain, that would work.
+No. However, if the apex domain (also known as "root domain" or "naked domain") is the same, you can use the same site tag.
+For example, if you have provided us a hostname `example.com` when registering a site, you can use the JS snippet from that site for `abc.example.com` and `def.example.com` since they use the same apex domain.
+When payload gets sent to the beacon endpoint, we validate the hostname with postfix matching, so if your domain shares the same apex domain, that would work.

 ### Can I use automatic setup with a DNS-only domain (CNAME setup)?